s9e/TextFormatter/docs/Plugins/BBCodes/Custom_BBCode_syntax.md

     [flash={PARSE=/^(?<flash0>\d+)\s+(?<flash1>\d+)$/}]

+Note that composite attributes only exist for backward compatibility and proper attribute declaration is always preferred.

 ### BBCode options

 BBCode options can be specified in the opening tag like an attribute, using their name preceded with a `$`.
 Boolean values can be expressed as `true` and `false` (in lowercase.)
 For example: